 The philosophical upshot is that we possess causal power to reorganize our neural wetware.
 Having this causal power not only increases the survival value of subjects in possession of it, but the associated empirical evidence above runs directly counter to Churchland’s deterministic, ‘brain alone’ hypothesis.
-By implication, our emergent subject hypothesis provides a better fit of this data than materialism (in general and Patricia Churchland’s ‘brain alone’ hypothesis in particular).
+By implication, our emergent subject hypothesis provides a better fit of this data than materialism in general and Patricia Churchland’s ‘brain alone’ hypothesis in particular.
 We conclude that dualism is not floundering but quite feasible compared to Churchland’s naturalism today.
 The evidence of subject-directed neuroplasticity works hand in hand with DFT and ESH to counter Churchland’s brain alone hypothesis and its implication that mental causation is merely neural causation.

 DFT can go further and turn the tables here on Churchland‘s brain-alone hypothesis in two ways.
 First, her anti-dualist brain-only hypothesis relies partly on the argument that souls lack causal powers (which she calls “oompf”) to affect brains (2013, p.
 51).
 Yet DFT counters this argument by showing how souls can be the underlying nature of the neural EM field which has considerable causal powers in brains.
 Second, her hypothesis fails to establish that only brains exist—after all, we exist.
 As argued above, we know our own consciousness exists, and it’s not clear how consciousness and its causality can be nothing but brain activity as her hypothesis claims.
 In contrast, DFT readily explains consciousness and its causality.